Political systems of Imperial China

 The political systems of Imperial China can be divided into a state administrative body, provincial administrations, and a system for official selection.
-The three notable tendencies in the history of Chinese politics includes, the convergence of unity, the capital priority of absolute monarchy, and the standardization of official selection.
+The three notable tendencies in the history of Chinese politics includes the convergence of unity, the capital priority of absolute monarchy, and the standardization of official selection.
 Moreover, there were early supervisory systems that were originated by local factions, as well as other political systems worthy of mention.

 Fundamental System: Autocratic Monarchy

 Principles and Foundation

-During the Warring States period, the ancient Chinese text Han Feizi proposed the establishment of the first all-encompassing autocratic monarchy for the future of the state.
-During the same time period, Shang Yang from the state of Qin would enact political reforms into practice.
-The imperial system would eventually be constituted by the time of the establishment of the Qin, which would introduce the system of Three Lords and Nine Ministers, which would also foster the system of prefectures and counties.
-Units of measurements, currency, and writing would be standardized and books and scholars of the previous regime were burned and buried; vital to ideological integrity.
-Officials were then to act as faculties of the law from this point forward.
+During the Warring States period, Shang Yang from the state of Qin would enact political reforms into practice.
+The ancient Chinese text Han Feizi proposed the establishment of the first all-encompassing autocratic monarchy for the future of the state.
+The imperial system would eventually be constituted by the time of the establishment of the Qin, which would introduce the system of Three Lords and Nine Ministers as well as fostering the system of prefectures and counties.
+Units of measurements, currency, and writing would be standardized, books and scholars of the previous regime burned and buried to keep ideological integrity, and officials were to act as faculties of the law.